Off-duty officer working 2nd job at Walmart shot in Missouri

 FERGUSON, Mo.
-(AP) - An off-duty police officer who was working a second job as a Walmart security guard was shot Sunday night in Ferguson, Missouri, authorities said.
+(AP) - A manhunt continued Sunday night after an off-duty police officer who was working a second job as a Walmart security guard was shot in Ferguson, Missouri, authorities said.

-A Calverton Park police officer was shot about 7:15 p.m.
-Sunday and transported to a hospital, Ferguson Police Chief Jason Armstrong said.
-The off-duty officer’s medical condition was not immediately known.
+An off-duty Calverton Park police officer was shot about 7:15 p.m.
+Sunday and transported to a hospital where he was in stable condition, Ferguson Police Chief Jason Armstrong said.

 Armstrong said the officer was working as a security guard at the Walmart when he spotted a shoplifter.
 Armstrong said the officer confronted the suspect, who pulled a gun and shot the officer.
+The officer did not fire his weapon.

-Armstrong said the suspect fled and remains on the loose.
+Armstrong said the suspect fled and remained on the loose.

+“We believe he probably got into a car.
+Right now his whereabouts are unknown,” St. Louis County Police Sergeant Ben Granda said.
+“We’ve got a large amount of our resources out here searching for this individual now.”

+Granda said the officer was shot in “the arm and possibly once or twice in the torso also.
+We’re very thankful he was wearing a vest tonight.”

-The St. Louis County Police Department said the Metro Air Support Unit, canine unit, and patrol officers. are among those assisting in the investigation.
+The St. Louis County Police Department is handling the investigation, which also includes the Metro Air Support Unit, canine unit and patrol officers..
 No further information was immediately available.

+The officer is 35-years-old and has two and a half years of service., police said.

 Sign up for Daily Newsletters